Ibraaaheeeem/alx-low_level_programming/0x0A-argc_argv/README.md

-ALX TRAINING
+# ALX Sofware Engineering Programme

+## ALX Low Level Programming in C

-argc and argv
+* These are tasks associated with argc and argv in C